 Make The Chocolate Cheesecake Filling

 Now for the decadent cheesecake filling!
-We'll be using a mix of melted chocolate and cocoa powder for the most divine chocolatey flavor.
+We'll be using real melted chocolate for the most divine chocolatey flavor.

 Melt the Chocolate